As a sociologist, I am interested in Mental health AND suicide, Health Technology, AND pain.

 Health TECHnology

-As technology continues to play an increasingly central role in our lives and society, it is imperative that me understand how individuals and organizations use, regard, and deploy technological tools in health, healthcare, and illness.
+As technology continues to play an increasingly central role in our lives and society, it is imperative that we understand how individuals and organizations use, regard, and deploy technological tools in health, healthcare, and illness.
 My research in this area has focused on the intersection of technology and health, emphasizing innovative methodologies and applications to improve mental health outcomes.
 I have explored the integration of social determinants of health into electronic health records, used asynchronous online focus groups to gather nuanced insights from providers who prescribe opioids, and explored the use of crisis text services to understand help-seeking behaviors among young adults.
-This work reflects a commitment to making health technologies accessible and effective, particularly for marginalized populations.
-These projects bridge science and technology studies literature with health services research methods and to develop theoretically-informed and empirically actionable clinical and policy recommendations to improve care.

 Substance use & Pain